VasherMC/wunglr/README.md

 If you want to remove wungle text and can't select the right text to unwungle in the post editor, you can use tumblr's HTML editor.

 ## Installation
-Get from the Chrome Web Store (pending) or [Firefox Addon Marketplace](https://addons.mozilla.org/en-US/firefox/addon/wunglr/).
+Get from the [Chrome Web Store](https://chromewebstore.google.com/detail/wunglr/gbkaeeecnehigjlgdcogiimdbfgpoikd) or [Firefox Addon Marketplace](https://addons.mozilla.org/en-US/firefox/addon/wunglr/).

 ### Manual installation
-Manual installation is already possible, but you will not receive updates.
+Manual installation is also possible, but you will not receive any future updates.

 Users of Chrome (and other chromium-based browsers, such as Edge, Opera, Brave, Vivaldi, etc) can download and install via Developer mode:
 1. Download the `extension` folder to your device